Tuesday, September 9, 2025

 “O Lord, my strength and my fortress, my refuge in the day of affliction, the Gentiles shall come to You from the ends of the earth and say, ‘Surely our fathers have inherited lies, worthlessness and unprofitable things.’”
 Jeremiah 16:19

 The result of God’s judgments on Israel will be that both they and Gentiles shall acknowledge that they were wrong about God.
-This passage was fulfilled in part when they returned from Babylon.
+This passage was fulfilled in part when the Jews returned from Babylon.
 At that time, Israel renounced idols, and some Gentiles believed in the Lord.

 In Revelation 7:4-14; 14:3-5, during the tribulation of the last days, 12,000 Israelites from each of the twelve tribes of Israel will be followers of Christ.
-144,000 Israeli evangelists for Jesus Christ!
-John is shown an innumerable amount of people from every nation in heaven.
+They evangelize for Christ!
+As a result, John sees an innumerable amount of people from every nation in heaven.
 They are glorifying God.
-An angel tells John that these people came out from the great tribulation.
+These people came out from the great tribulation.

 “Will a man make gods for himself, which are not gods?”
 Jeremiah 16:20

-A man creating his creator makes no sense on any level.
-The Vulgate translates this verse thus: “Shall man make gods, though men themselves are not gods?”
 Idol making and selling is a big industry.
-Even in America, manufacturers have made multimillions of dollar by selling superhero costumes at Halloween, and by selling Santa Claus and Easter Bunny images during the seasons of Christmas and Resurrection Day.
+In America, manufacturers make multimillions of dollars by selling superhero costumes at Halloween, and by selling Santa Claus and Easter Bunny images during the seasons of Christmas and Resurrection Day.

 Do you know God?
 If not, now, is the time to ask Him as David did in Psalm 51:10-12...